prajjwal1/person-reid-incremental/README.md

 | 2       | CUHK-03      | -  | - |-|
 | 3       | Market1501      | - |  - |-|

-- We used a Nvidia GTX 1080 to train the model.
 Takes around 8-9 hours to train the model for 950 epochs (convergence is usually achieved)

 More benchmarks would be released soon.